TEN THINGS ABOUT MOTOCROSS BOOT PHILOSOPHY

 (1) Goal.
 Each motocross boot brand makes high-end boots for racing and more affordable boots for entry-level riding.
 Boot companies strive to protect the rider’s foot, ankle and leg from harm while still allowing the rider to grip the motorcycle in a way that is natural and confidence-inspiring.

 (2) History.
 Back in the day boots were made primarily out of leather.
 They were lightweight, flexible and comfortable.
-The 1974 Heckel boots were the first-ever plastic hinged motocross boots; however, they didn’t last long on the sales charts because the toe box, sole and footbed offered no feel for the footpeg, shifter or brake pedal.
+The 1974 Heckel boots were the first-ever, plastic, hinged, motocross boots; however, they didn’t last long on the sales charts because the toe box, sole and footbed offered no feel for the footpeg, shifter or brake pedal.
 They were also much heavier than leather boots at 4.3 pounds.
 Funny enough, that concept and weight is actually standard for today’s boots.

 (3) Preferences.
 When it comes to boots, some of MXA’s test riders are pickier than others.
-We have die-hard Gaerne SG-12 guys, die-hard Sidi guys, die-hard Alpinestars Tech 10 guys and, of course, Jody is a die-hard Alpinestars Victory boots guy.
+We have die-hard Gaerne SG-12 guys, die-hard Sidi guys, die-hard Alpinestars Tech 10 guys and, of course, Jody is a die-hard Alpinestars Victory boot guy.
 He appreciates the modern advancements of motorcycle technology, but he still chooses to wear the same-style leather boots today that he wore back in the 1970s.

 (4) Contrast.
 Boot manufacturers are constantly searching for the right balance between cool and safe, flexible and protective, and exciting tech and light weight.
 If they add on innovative features, their salesmen have more selling points to tout.
 But, more often than not, added tech means added weight and rigidity.
 The hard part is that each rider is different and his preferences differ as well.